476th Fighter Group: World War II

 The 476th Fighter Group was activated in China on 19 May 1943 and assigned to Fourteenth Air Force, but the group was never made operational and was disbanded two months later.

-The group was reconstituted and activated at Richmond Army Air Base, Virginia on 1 December 1943 as a First Air Force replacement training unit.
+The group was reconstituted and activated at Richmond Army Air Base, Virginia on 1 December 1943 as a First Air Force Replacement Training Unit (RTU).
 It was assigned the 453d Fighter Squadron, which had been activated ten days earlier, and the newly activated 541st, 542d, and 543d Fighter Squadrons.
-Replacement training units were oversized units which trained aircrews prior to their deployment to combat theaters.
+RTUs were oversized units which trained aircrews prior to their deployment to combat theaters.

 However, as the 476th was being organized at Richmond, the Army Air Forces was finding found that standard military units, based on relatively inflexible tables of organization, were proving less well adapted to the training mission.
 Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit, while the groups and squadrons acting as RTUs were disbanded or inactivated.
 As a result, the 476th and its squadrons apparently never became operational at Richmond.
 Instead, the 476th was moved to Pocatello Army Air Field in late March 1944, where it was disbanded and its personnel and equipment was used to form the 265th AAF Base Unit (Replacement Training Unit Fighter).